rasmuskriest/warc-webarchiving/README.md

 ### Example

-In this example, the table `example.xlsx` (referred to in `default.conf`) is being imported and a download with the default engine (`wpull`) is started.
+In this example, the table `example.xlsx` (referred to in `default.conf`) is being imported and a download with the default engine (`wget`) is started.
 Afterwards, the SQLite database is written into another sheet inside `example.xlsx`.

 ```
 python warc-webarchiving.py import